Measurement & Installation Guidelines

 Installing Your Floor:

-The success of your installation will rely heavily on proper jobsite conditions being met prior to the floors installation.
+The success of your installation will rely heavily on proper job-site conditions being met prior to the floors installation.
 Your floor should not be brought on site until all windows and doors are installed and all drywall and paint or texturing is completed.
 Once on-site, your floor should be stacked in the area it is to be installed.
-Please allow at least 10 days for proper acclimatization for Solid floors and even longer for very dry or humid locations.
+Please allow at least 7-10 days for proper acclimatization for Solid floors and even longer for very dry or humid locations.
 Your flooring product should never be stored in an unheated area, or below grade.

-All NWFA installation guidelines should be adhered to when installing your floor.
 In radiant applications, we highly recommend using a urethane-based adhesive as well as an engineered product that is meant for the extreme temperature changes that a radiant floor causes.
 Hickory, Maple, and Exotic Wood are some of the species that are not recommended for radiant floors because they are known to be less stable, even with an engineered product.
 Keep in mind, radiant floor installs are not covered by any warranty.
 Be sure to ask a representative for more details on radiant floors before purchasing.

-All solid plank flooring is recommended to be stapled or nailed.
-We recommend a proper nailing schedule with a nail/staple typically every six to eight inches.Do NOT use any type of tape across the finished surface of the wood flooring.
+Do NOT use any type of tape across the finished surface of the wood flooring.
 This can result in damage to the finish and is not covered by the warranty.
 The use of clamps against the wall is recommended to help reduce movement in the planks during installation.

 All hardwood floors are unique; knots, mineral streaking, length averages, color variations, and other natural effects are all part of your floors' character.
 Some boards may be deemed "less attractive" but are still expected to be used.
 These can be placed in an inconspicuous spots to help control the overall look, but understand some floors can have a high degree of natural marks that will be present all over.
 Consult with your installer prior to final installation.